GM's Opel confirms to halt production at two plants

-FRANKFURT Opel, the German unit of U.S. automaker General Motors (GM.N), said it will cut the hours of workers at two of its four German plants in response to a drop in demand for cars in Europe.
+FRANKFURT Aug 23 Opel, the German unit of U.S. automaker General Motors, said it will cut the hours of workers at two of its four German plants in response to a drop in demand for cars in Europe.

 It said on Thursday it would halt production for a total of 20 days at its main factory in Ruesselsheim and its component plant in Kaiserslautern between September and the end of the year, confirming an earlier report.